GarmanGroup/RABDAM/README.md

 -	Option to remove atoms from the *B*<sub>Damage</sub> calculation, *removeAtoms*

-Allows the removal of individual atoms (specified either by their atom serial number or by their residue type) from the *B*<sub>Damage</sub> calculation (by default no atoms are removed). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *removeAtoms*.
+Allows the removal of individual atoms (specified either by their atom serial number or by their residue type) from the *B*<sub>Damage</sub> calculation (by default no atoms are removed).
+It is possible to specify multiple atoms at once (see the guidelines below for providing multiple values for the same parameter). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *removeAtoms*.

 -	Option to add atoms in to the *B*<sub>Damage</sub> calculation, *addAtoms*

 Allows the addition of individual atoms (specified either by their atom serial number or by their residue type) to the *B*<sub>Damage</sub> calculation (by default no atoms are added).
-(Note however that the same atom cannot be considered more than once in the *B*<sub>Damage</sub> calculation.) **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *addAtoms*.
+(Note however that the same atom cannot be considered more than once in the *B*<sub>Damage</sub> calculation.)
+It is possible to specify multiple atoms at once (see the guidelines below for providing multiple values for the same parameter). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *addAtoms*.

 -	Option to highlight atoms on the kernel density estimate of the *B*<sub>Damage</sub> distribution, *highlightAtoms*